maurice1408/pd_shell/README.md

 Podium keeps every version of data for a data load or workflow execution.

-This can lead to a rapi consumption of space in the Hadoop file system.
+This can lead to a rapid consumption of space in the Hadoop file system.

 `pd_shell` through the use of the -k option will trim the number of versions being retained.